isomerpages/moe-yiochukangpri/_e-open-house-2023/Our People/Alumni.md

 **Q: Share a memorable experience or event that took place during your time in the school**

 <p style="text-align:justify;">
 Jeeva: There was one Mathematics competition that was held last year, called the Raffles Institution Primary Mathematics World Contest (RIPMWC).
 I took part in it and I got a distinction.
-I found it quite memorable because I think that was one of the first times in YCKPS that I went on stage since I joined the school only in P4.
-Up till then, I did not go up on stage to collect something and it was because of Math, I could do so.
-I felt very happy about it.</p>
+I found it quite memorable because I think that was &nbsp;the first time I went on stage in YCKPS.</p>

 **Q: What curricular activities did you participate in and what did you learn from those experiences?**